Daniel-Xing/impact-effects/doc/proposal.md

 ## Introduction

-Impact Effect aim to create the python package, which provide the essiential functions for simulating the consequences of a comet or asteriod impact on earth or other planets.
+Impact Effect aims to create the python package, which provides the essential functions for simulating the consequences of a comet or asteroid impact on earth or other planets.
 For achieving this, we first review the structure of the original Web-based program.
-Then we introduce the design of interface and function of python library.
+Then we introduce the design of the interface and function of the python library.

 ## Background: Structure of original program

 ![overall](../img/overall2.jpeg)

-The program get the data from User input, and check the validity of data.
-Then function **impact_effects** calculate all the status and results, containing plenty of sub-functions.
+The program gets the data from User input and checks the validity of data.
+Then function **impact_effects** calculates all the status and results, containing plenty of sub-functions.

 **The main logic of impact_effects is:**

 ![](../img/flow.jpeg)

 As the image shows, yellow parts are the crucial functions , using the formulas in the paper to calculate many important results.

 ## Package design

 ![](../img/class.jpeg)

-Based on the objected-oriented idea, we sperate the original programing into three classes, which are:
+Based on the objected-oriented idea, we separate the original programing into three classes, which are:

 - Target: It's used to describe the planet being hit and the features of its surface, like Earth.
 - Impactor: Impactor is used to describe the characteristics of comets or meteorites.

-- Impactor-effects: take the instances of class Target and Impactor as paramaters, providing the essential functions, included in the original program.
+- Impactor-effects: take the instances of class Target and Impactor as parameters, providing the essential functions, included in the original program.

 Under this design, we do have several promotions.